What’s Included in the Ticket Price?

 What is your recycling policy?

 We do ask our visitors to take home as much recycling as possible to reduce our footprint.
-However, there will be designated bins around the Festival.
+However, there will be designated bins around the Festival where we would ask that rubbish should be separated and put in the appropriate container.

 Am I allowed to bring glass bottles

 Absolutely not.
 Please do not bring glass on site.
 Sheep and cattle graze the fields throughout the year.

 Is the festival accessible to disabled users?